-For the three months ended November 30, 2018, the Company recognized a non-cash benefit associated with the decrease in fair value of derivative liabilities of approximately \$0.3 million, as compared to a non-cash benefit of approximately \$0.8 in the similar 2017 quarter.
+For the three months ended February 28, 2019, the Company recognized anon-cash benefit associated with the decrease in fair value of derivative liabilities of approximately \$1.3 million, as compared to a non-cash charge of approximately \$0.7 in the similar 2018 quarter.
+The three months ended February 28, 2019 also includes two incremental derivatives relating to newly issued long-term convertible notes (see Note 4 to the accompanying financial statements) that represent approximately \$0.4 million and are not comparable to the same quarter in 2018.
 The warrants that contain a provision which gives rise to a derivative liability originated in September 2016.
+The two long-term convertible notes contain a provision for redemption at a variable price and originated in June 2018 and January 2019.
 For each reporting period, we determine the fair value of the derivative liabilities and record a corresponding non-cash benefit or non-cash charge, as a consequence of a decrease or increase, respectively, in the calculated derivative liabilities.